Skin cancer is now the most commonly diagnosed cancer in the United States and much of the world.

-Now, many people order fast food or make a heavily processed microwave meal.
+Now, many people order fast food or just make heavily processed microwave meals.

-While it would be incorrect to say that antioxidants prevent melanoma, they can reduce the risk.
+While it would be incorrect to say that polyphenols prevent melanoma, they may help reduce the risk.

-Many antioxidants found naturally in food “have demonstrated clear anticancer effects toward melanoma” (28).
+Many polyphenols found naturally in food “have demonstrated clear anticancer effects toward melanoma” (28).

-Let me reword that for you: your dietary choices either help prevent disease or allow it to take hold.
+In other words, your dietary choices either help prevent disease or provide it with better conditions to take hold.

 What Causes Free Radicals?

 Here are a few common contributors to free radicals in the body: